 The BINO 3-Tier Expandable Collapsing Foldable Laundry Drying Rack provides a large drying space for a full load of laundry.
 It is expandable and therefore allows you to dry bed sheets, towels, garments, and various types of clothing items.

 The collapsible design folds flat when not in use to easily store it under beds, couches, and any other area with limited space.
-This rack is eco-friendly and saves energy as you won’t need to use your traditional machine dryer.

 - Fully assembled